-The COVID-19 pandemic is continuing to negatively impact the Company's businesses.
-In late fiscal 2021, the Company incurred a new round of government-mandated temporary store closures, mostly in Europe.
-The number of temporary store closures ebbed and flowed during the first quarter of fiscal 2022 based on local conditions.
-During the second quarter of fiscal 2022, the Company gradually opened its stores closed at the end of fiscal 2021 due to COVID-19 restrictions.
-As of January 29, 2022 and March 21, 2022, almost all of its directly operated stores were opened.
-The Company's e-commerce sites have remained open in all regions throughout the pandemic.
+Company incurred government-mandated temporary store closures, mostly in Europe.
+The number of temporary store closures ebbed and flowed based on local conditions.
+As of January 28, 2023, all of its directly operated stores were open.
+The Company's e-commerce sites have remained open in all regions throughout the COVID-19 pandemic.
 In addition to the impact of store closures, retail stores that are open have remained challenged by lower traffic and capacity restrictions.
 Many of the Company's wholesale and licensing partners have also substantially reduced their operations.

-The COVID-19 crisis has also contributed to disruptions in the overall global supply chain, leading to industry-wide product delays and higher freight costs.
+The COVID-19 crisis and other factors have also contributed to disruptions in the overall global supply chain, leading to industry-wide product delays and higher freight costs.
 The Company has been working actively to mitigate these headwinds to the extent possible through a number of global supply chain initiatives.

-In light of the fluid nature of the pandemic, the Company continues to carefully monitor global and regional developments, such as the recent spread of the Omicron variant, and respond appropriately.
+In light of the fluid nature of the pandemic, the Company continues to carefully monitor global and regional developments, and respond appropriately.
 The Company also continues to strategically manage expenses in order to protect profitability and to mitigate, to the extent possible, the effect of the supply chain disruptions.
-During fiscal 2021 and 2020, the Company suspended rental payments and/or paid reduced rental amounts with respect to its retail stores that were closed or were experiencing drastically reduced customer traffic as a result of the COVID-19 pandemic.
+During fiscal 2022 and 2021, the Company suspended rental payments and/or paid reduced rental amounts with respect to its retail stores that were closed or were experiencing drastically reduced customer traffic.
 The Company has successfully negotiated with several landlords, including some of its larger landlords and has received rent abatement benefits.
-The Company continues to engage in discussions with additional affected landlords in an effort to achieve appropriate rent relief and other lease concessions and, in some cases, to terminate existing leases.
-Consistent with updated guidance from the Financial Accounting Standards Board ("FASB") in April 2020, the Company has elected to treat any such agreed-upon payment deferrals related to the COVID-19 pandemic as if there were no modifications to the lease contract and has accrued such amounts within the current portion of operating lease liabilities in the Company's consolidated balance sheet.
-The Company has elected to treat other rent concessions which result in reduced lease payments as variable lease payments if the concessions that are provided are for a period of generally less than 12 months.
-For any rent concessions which reduce the lease payments for a period of generally more than 12 months or change the payment terms from minimum rental amounts to amounts based on a percentage of sales volume for the remainder of the lease term, the Company has elected to treat such changes as lease modifications under the current lease guidance.
+The Company continues to engage in discussions with landlords in an effort to achieve appropriate rent relief and other lease concessions and, in some cases, to terminate existing leases.